Jack-Rutland/jrrutland.com/README.md

 All information on how to contact me is listed on the website.

 ## TODO
-* Updated, well written, content
-* Responsive design for mobile
+* Make the tab thing work on mobile
-    * Tab Scaling
-    * Image Scaling
-    * Sidebar -> Footer
 * SEO Improvements
     * Name Dropping
     * Robots.txt
     * Google Voice Assistant Questions
         * Who is Jack Rutland?
-* Page Icon
+* Page Icon Update (So ugly rn)
-* Remove the test button
+* Complete Rewrite of code
+* More Responsive
+* Make look better